General information and tips for prospective fellowship applicants

 • up to three awards of $5,000

-• To encourage women pursuing careers in transportation
+• To encourage women to pursue careers in transportation

 • Offering high school, community college, undergraduate, and graduate scholarships to women throughout Southern California.